-A pop-up window (message window) can be displayed on screen when a message is issued.
-A warning symbol will appear in the upper part of the screen and in the message's function status.
-The LED indicator on the controller can change its status (color, flashing) (adjustable setting).
+When a message is issued, a warning symbol appears in the upper status line.
+The LED indicator on the module can change its status (colour, flashing) (adjustable setting).

 In addition, output variables provide switching signals as long as the message is current.

-Input variables Enable General enabling of the function (digital value ON/OFF) Activate message Digital input signal, ON/OFF, from the triggering event Delete message Digital input signal, ON/OFF, to delete the message Warning tone off Digital input signal, ON/OFF, to switch off the warning tone
+Enable General enabling of the function (digital value ON/OFF) Activate message Digital input signal, ON/OFF, from the triggering event Delete message Digital input signal, ON/OFF, to delete the message Warning tone off Digital input signal, ON/OFF, to switch off the warning tone

 Every message function has a deletion input which can be assigned to a reset or acknowledgement key via a digital input, or which allows an automatic reset by another function.
 User / ON causes automatic deletion of the message as soon as the cause of the message ceases to exist.
-However, the message window will still remain visible unless Hide messages is tapped.

-Parameters Туре Available for selection: Error, Fault, Warning, Message Priority Enter the priority (1 - 10) Delay Enter the delay for triggering the message Pop-up window Available for selection: Yes / No If the pop-up window is switched off, the warning symbol will no longer be displayed.
-Display on Available for selection: Yes / No If "Yes" is selected, while the message is activated, the display is illumi- nated until the message is deleted.
-The display then becomes inactive once the display timeout time has elapsed.
-Status LED Define the status of the LED indicator on the controller Available for selection: unchanged, green, orange, red, flashing green, flashing orange, flashing red Warning tone Available for selection: Yes / No Reset dominant automatically Available for selection: Yes / No. If Yes is selected, outputs switched to dominant will be released again once the message cause ceases to exist.
-Display on other devices Entry of the node number of a different x2 device (UVR16x2 with display, CAN-MTx2) on which the message should be displayed.
-This means that messages appear on the message screen of the target device.
-Warning tone off Delete message Reset fault Depending on the message type and the settings, these buttons may be used to switch off the warning tone, to delete the message (after eliminat- ing its cause) and to reset the fault.
+Parameters Туре Available for selection: Error, Fault, Warning, Message Priority Enter the priority (1 - 10) Delay Enter the delay for triggering the message Pop-up window Available for selection: Yes / No - has no effect in the module Status LED Define the status of the indicator on the module Available for selection: unchanged, green, orange, red, flashing green, flashing orange, flashing red Warning tone Available for selection: Yes / No - has no effect in the module Reset dominant automatically Available for selection: Yes / No. If Yes is selected, outputs switched to dominant will be released again once the message cause ceases to exist.
+Delete message Reset fault Depending on the message type and the settings, these buttons may be used to delete the message (after eliminating its cause) and to reset the fault.